JielingWang/UW-Capstone-Web-Portal/README.md

 | Fiscal Staff  | Users in this access level can see all requests under his/her unit, and after a request is approved they can take it, then they're able to accept it (which means this request is claimed, but not completed yet) and then mark this request as completed. |
 | Administrator | This is the highest level currently, users in this level can do some unit-level settings, like authorizing new users, assigning budget numbers to approvers. |

-** Approvers will be assigned automatically when a request submit, based on Administrator's settings, and they can only see the requests that assigned to them.
+*Notice: Approvers will be assigned automatically when a request submit, based on Administrator's settings, and they can only see the requests that assigned to them.
 Fiscal Staffs can see all requests under their own unit, and they can take/untake/reassign a request if that's available, which means the assignment of Fiscal Staff is controlled by users themselves.*

 ### Requests